 Statutory Credit Reports

-Rental data is now appearing on Statutory Credit Reports (available from here).
-Please note that the data is not currently on the following Experian services until later in the year: Credit Expert and Credit Matcher.
+Rental data is now appearing on Statutory Credit Reports (available from here) and Credit Expert.